VladRizea/datepicker/README.md

 ## List of proprieties

-* onMonthChanged - get the selected month
-* onDayChanged - get the selected day
+* onSelectionChanged - what to do when the selection changes
 * mainColor - main color of a card
 * secondColor - secondary color of a card(Text)
 * scrollDirection - scroll direction of the picker